-Press Release: Banks and households increasingly vulnerable
+Press Release: Banks and households need to strengthen their resilience

 The Riksbank's most recent recommendation and risk outlook